Asana combats employee burnout with Workload

 Workload

 Back in June, Asana quietly rolled out a new feature called Workload to Business and Enterprise subscribers.
 It offers a single view into work across all projects and allows project managers to reassign or postpone specific tasks.
-The initial launch was fairly limited in its scope, as it just showed Workload based on task count, but this week Asana lifted the lid on the full version of the tool, featuring a bunch of new smarts, including customized metrics covering hours, points, or whatever a company wishes to use to quantify an individual’s overall “effort.”
+The initial launch was fairly limited in scope, as it just showed Workload metrics based on task count, but this week Asana lifted the lid on the full version, which features a bunch of new smarts, including customized metrics covering hours, points, or whatever else a company wishes to use to quantify an individual’s overall “effort.”

 “The most productive, and happiest, teams are ones that have true clarity on who is doing what, by when,” noted Asana product head Alex Hood.
 “We created Workload to deliver a centralized view of your team’s capacity that’s connected to the actual underlying, real-time work.

 With the full rollout, Workload also now allows users to set capacity limits, which includes visual alerts when work exceeds an individual’s preset capacity.
-For example, if a worker already has too much on their plate, Asana can issue alerts when that worker is assigned new tasks that could force them to work into the evening or weekends.
+For example, if a worker already has too much on their plate, Asana can issue alerts when that worker is assigned new tasks that could force them to work into the evening or on weekends.

-Workload works in tandem with a separate tool Asana launched last year called Portfolios, which provide a centralized view of all a company’s projects.
-Together, this provides what Asana refers to as the “GPS for an organization,” helping companies steer employees and their assigned tasks toward the goal, and better manage their resources through adapting to shifting priorities and deadlines.
+Workload operates in tandem with a separate tool Asana launched last year called Portfolios, which provides a centralized view of a company’s projects.
+Together, the two offer what Asana refers to as a “GPS” for organizations, helping them steer employees and their assigned tasks and better manage their resources by adapting to shifting priorities and deadlines.

 The story so far

-Asana was founded by Dustin Moskovitz and software engineer Justin Rosenstein, who spearheaded early Google products such as Gmail chat and later when on to drive the development of Facebook’s original “Like” button.
+Asana was founded by Dustin Moskovitz and software engineer Justin Rosenstein, who spearheaded early Google products such as Gmail chat and went on to drive development of Facebook’s original Like button.
 The duo exited Facebook in 2008 to kickstart Asana, though the product didn’t launch to the public for a few years.
-Asana has managed to attract some notable backers, including Mark Zuckerberg, Sean Parker, and Peter Thiel, and recently raised another $50 million at $1.5 billion valuation.
+Asana has managed to attract some notable backers, including Mark Zuckerberg, Sean Parker, and Peter Thiel, and it recently raised another $50 million at a $1.5 billion valuation.

-The broader task-management software market is reportedly a $2 billion industry today, and a number of well-financed startups are hustling for their share of the pie.
-Earlier this week, team and task management platform Monday.com raised $150 million at $1.9 billion valuation, for example, while a few months back Mavenlink raised $48 million.
+The broader task-management software market is reportedly worth $2 billion today, and a number of well-financed startups are hustling for their share of the pie.
+Earlier this week, team and task management platform Monday.com raised $150 million at a $1.9 billion valuation, for example, while a few months back Mavenlink raised $48 million.

-Although all these various platforms have various different pros and cons, they’re all geared toward the same goal: capitalizing on the billion-dollar industry that has emerged for improving productivity and efficiency in business.
+Although these platforms have different pros and cons, they’re all geared toward the same goal: improving productivity and efficiency in business.

 “While today’s modern workplace has more ways to communicate and collaborate than ever before, the majority of teams are still turning to outdated spreadsheets and email chains to plan and manage the work across team members,” Hood added.
 “With Workload, not only are your most important projects and initiatives completed on time, you never lose sight of your most valuable resource — your team members.”